fenago/learn-java-12-programming/lab_guide/Lab_16.md

 We will start with higher-level design decisions in no particular order.

-Identifying loosely coupled functional areas {#identifying-loosely-coupled-functional-areas .header-title}
+Identifying loosely coupled functional areas
 --------------------------------------------

 These design decisions can be made very early on, based just on the